decaf-dev/obsidian-note-splitter/README.md

 6. Your note is now split

 >[!NOTE]
 > Splitting a note will not modify the original note, unless the [delete original](#delete-original) setting is enabled.
-It will create new notes in an output folder that you specify.
+Notes will be created in configured [output folder](#output-folder).

 ### Frontmatter